 Marine fuel systems degrade much faster than automotive systems due to UV exposure, saltwater corrosion, and the harsh chemical effects of ethanol-blended fuel (E10) on older rubber components.

 Rubber fuel lines have a lifespan.
-The Coast Guard and the ABYC (American Boat and Yacht Council) mandate specific fuel hoses for boats, stamped with "USCG Type A1" or "Type B1".
+The Coast Guard and the ABYCAmerican Boat and Yacht Council—the governance authority for maritime specs.
+(American Boat and Yacht Council) mandate specific fuel hoses for boats, stamped with "USCG Type A1" or "Type B1".

 However, even the best marine hoses dry rot over time.
 Ethanol fuel accelerates this by leaching the plasticizers out of the rubber, making it brittle.